Whittaker vectors for $\mathcal{W}$-algebras from topological recursion: Preliminaries

 \subsubsection{Airy structures}

-The concept of quantum Airy structures was first introduced by Kontsevich and Soibelman in \cite{KS}, as an abstract algebraic structure generalizing the Chekhov--Eynard--Orantin topological recursion \cite{CE06,EO}.
+The concept of quantum Airy structures was first introduced by Kontsevich and Soibelman in \cite{KS}, as an abstract algebraic structure generalizing the Chekhov--Eynard-Orantin topological recursion \cite{CE06,EO}.
 The construction was further studied in \cite{ABCD} --- see also \cite{BorotLN} for a pedagogical introduction.

 The original construction of quantum Airy structures was generalized to higher Airy structures in \cite{BBCCN18} building on earlier work of Milanov \cite{Milanov}, as an algebraic counterpart to the higher topological recursion of \cite{BHLMR,BE2,BE}.
 In this paper, when we talk about Airy structures, we mean higher crosscapped quantum Airy structures, as defined in \cite{BBCCN18}: we think of the original Kontsevich--Soibelman construction as being the special case in which Airy structures are quadratic and have only integral powers of $\hbar$ (crosscapped means that we allow half-integer powers of $\hbar$).
 Here we only review the basic facts about Airy structures, and refer the interested reader to Sections 2 of \cite{BBCCN18} and \cite{BKS} for more details.